-I’m a Marketing Data Analyst at eCabs Technologies.
+I’m a Senior Data Analyst at eCabs Technologies.
 But when people ask me what I do all day – I tell them I’m storytelling.

 Data is a collection of raw and discrete values that make no particular sense at first glance.
 It usually sits inside a data warehouse, which not only stores, organises, and manages the data but also allows querying and quick analysis.
 It is a core component of business intelligence and creates a space for number crunching, reporting and scientific study.

 As a marketing data analyst, my job involves collecting, organising, and analysing all the relevant data to help inform and sometimes answer business decisions, primarily centered around the Marketing department’s needs.

 At its core, data analysis is the process of using statistical and mathematical techniques to make sense of the information available to us so that I can turn what looks like Matrix-style numbers into stories that even non-technical personnel can understand.

 Whether I’m looking for patterns in the number of rides requested at particular times of the day or trying to quantify the reasons for cancelled pick-ups, app open sessions or passenger ETA, what I’m really doing is asking questions to tell better and more relevant stories that can eventually answer some vital business questions.

 So, while a lot of it is invisible to the naked eye at first, what I’m doing is uncovering information.
 By observing users under an analytical microscope and looking at their interaction within the ride-hailing industry.

 I will use this blog space to talk about some of the nuts and bolts of what we do here at eCabs Technologies as we try to improve your mobility experience.

 But this first story is special to me.